Cotalker/documentation/docs/documentation/automation/question_exec.md

 :::info
 - Custom code must be written in **JavaScript** using an asynchronous function.
-- The code runs on the client side, within a _sandbox_.
+- The code runs on the client-side within a _sandbox_.
 - On the backend, _Question Code Automations_ are found in [COTQuestionExec](/docs/documentation/models/surveys/model_questionExec) objects.
 (Sometimes _Question Code Automations_ are referred to as _Question Exec_)
 :::